Vinutha-16/Portfolio/README.md

 # Portfolio
-Portfolio using HTML,CSS and Js
-Hi This is a basic portfolio using HTML, CSS and JS
+Hi, This is a basic portfolio using HTML, CSS and JS